NielsLiisberg/Node.RPG/README.md

         end-proc;
 ```

-This first version is has only implemented the listen and write, so there is not much use in real world application, however - we at Sitemule are striving to move the core of the IceBreak server into the Node.RPG project over the next couple of months.
+This first commit we have only implemented the `node_listen` and `node_write`, so there is not much use for real world application, however - we at Sitemule are striving to move the core of the IceBreak server into the Node.RPG project over the next couple of months.
 So stay tuned.